ImperialCollegeLondon/MAG-Data-Visualization/README.md

 When developing new features or fixing issues, create a new branch.
 After finishing development, make sure to write tests to cover any new changes.

-To change the version of the toolbox, modify the `VERSION` variable in `.github/workflows/matlab.yml`.
+To change the version of the toolbox, modify the `MAG_DATA_VISUALIZATION_VERSION` variable in `.env`.
 This will automatically updated the toolbox version and create a new release with the correct tag.
 Also, update the contents of the `resources/release-notes.md` file by detailing what has changed in the new version.

 ## License